 Pursuant to the Support Agreement, which the Company entered into in connection with the private exchange offer completed in February 2017, the Company agreed to increase the number of members of its Board by one and, at the request of the Support Parties in their capacity as holders of the Company's 8.25% senior secured notes due 2027 (the "8.25% Notes") (which were issued in exchange for the 8% PIK Notes), to consider appointing to the Board a qualified person designated by the Support Parties who was reasonably acceptable to the Company.
 On August 2, 2017, Mr. Subin was appointed to the Board to fill the vacancy created under the Support Agreement.
 Broadbill Investment Partners, LLC, which Mr. Subin co-founded and serves as chairman of the board, was one of the Support Parties that executed a Support Agreement and participated in the 2017 private exchange offer.
-Out of a total \$74.3 million principal amount of the Company's 8.25% Notes, Broadbill Investment Partners, LLC holds \$1,448,676 principal amount of the 8.25% Notes and MilFam LLC, of which Mr. Subin succeeded to the position of president and manager on January 12, 2018 and which serves as manager, general partner, or investment advisor of a number of entities formerly managed or advised by the late Lloyd Miller holds \$14,612,463 principal amount of the 8.25% Notes.
-Broadbill Investment Partners, LLC and MilFam LLC receive interest on the 8.25% Notes, which is payable by the Company semi-annually.
+Out of a total \$74.3 million principal amount of the Company's 8.25% Notes, Broadbill Investment Partners, LLC holds \$1,448,676 principal amount of the 8.25% Notes and MilFam LLC, of which Mr. Subin succeeded to the position of president and manager on January 12, 2018 and which serves as manager, general partner, or investment advisor of a number of entities formerly managed or advised by the late Lloyd Miller, holds \$14,575,290 principal amount of the 8.25% Notes.
+Broadbill Investment Partners, LLC holds \$14,575,290 principal amount of the 8.25% Notes.
+Broadbill Investment Partners, by the Company semi-annually.
+Additionally, Broadbill Investment Partners, LLC holds 2,038 of the Company's Series B Preferred stock and MilFam LLC holds 26,912 shares of the Company's Series B Preferred stock.